Karl Hein (athlete)

-Karl Hein (11 June 1908 – 10 July 1982) was a German hammer thrower who won a gold medal at the 1936 Summer Olympics held in Berlin.
+Karl Hein (11 June 1908 – 10 July 1982) was a German hammer thrower who won a gold medal at the 1936 Summer Olympics.

+Biography

 By the early 1930s Hein had married and retired from athletics.
+He resumed competing after watching a film about the 1932 Olympics, winning the national championships in 1936–38.

+At the 1936 Olympic Games in Berlin, Hein won the gold medal in the men's hammer throw competition.

-He resumed competing after watching a film about the 1932 Olympics, and remained active until the late 1950s, winning the national championships in 1936–38 and 1946–47 and placing second in 1956.
-In 1938 he set two world records and won the European title.
+Hein won the British AAA Championships title in the hammer throw event at the 1937 AAA Championships and in 1938 he set two world records and won the European title.

+He won the German national championships in 1946–47 and placed second in 1956.
 In 1962 he was awarded the Rudolf-Harbig-Gedächtnispreis.

 Hein died from a stroke aged 74.
 His son Karl-Peter also competed in the hammer throw, at national level.